Publications

 We consider the problem of how a trusted, but computationally bounded agent (a ’verifier’) can learn to interact with one or more powerful but untrusted agents (’provers’) in order to solve a given task without being misled.
 More specifically, we study the case in which agents are represented using neural networks and refer to solutions of this problem as neural interactive proofs.
 First we introduce a unifying framework based on prover-verifier games (Anil et al., 2021), which generalises previously proposed interaction ’protocols’.
 We then describe several new protocols for generating neural interactive proofs, and provide a (theoretical) comparison of both new and existing approaches.
 In so doing, we aim to create a foundation for future work on neural interactive proofs and their application in building safer AI systems.

-- Sam Adam-Day, Michael Benedikt, İsmail İlkan Ceylan, and Ben Finkelshtein2024To appear NeurIPS ’24
+- Sam Adam-Day, Michael Benedikt, İsmail İlkan Ceylan, and Ben FinkelshteinIn Proceedings of the 38th Annual Conference on Neural Information Processing Systems (NeurIPS), 2024

 Graph neural networks (GNNs) are the predominant architectures for a variety of learning tasks on graphs.
 We present a new angle on the expressive power of GNNs by studying how the predictions of a GNN probabilistic classifier evolve as we apply it on larger graphs drawn from some random graph model.
 We show that the output converges to a constant function, which upper-bounds what these classifiers can express uniformly.
 This convergence phenomenon applies to a very wide class of GNNs, including state of the art models, with aggregates including mean and the attention-based mechanism of graph transformers.
 Our results apply to a broad class of random graph models, including the (sparse) Erdős-Rényi model and the stochastic block model.
 We empirically validate these findings, observing that the convergence phenomenon already manifests itself on graphs of relatively modest size.